 Time tracking is crucial in every working process.
 It doesn’t matter if you run one or two teams, small or big company, remote or in-office employees, the main point is the same – time tracking is always a must.
 Objectives can be very different.
 We need time tracking in order to evaluate people’s progress and performance or to calculate the final cost for the employee’s work.
 Time tracking is also needed for the сomparison of the expected results with current execution in Actual vs Planned reports.

-Despite many benefits of Jira, time tracking is not well – developed.
+Jira time tracking is the process of recording time spent on work activities.
+It helps to understand how many hours employees spend on a particular project/task.
+Jira time tracking doesn’t only track time spent but also helps to plan resources accordingly.
+Despite the many benefits of Jira, time tracking is not well-developed.
 Yes, users can see the time frames for task completion and log work, but everything connected with advanced time tracking is not fully presented.

-ActivityTimeline provides standard Timesheet Reporting capabilities, but which also have some additional functionality on top of Jira’s worklogs: tracking of non-Jira tasks, different categories of worklogs (ie. billable & non-billable time), as well as approval workflows for individual timesheets.
+Many users are curious about how to track time in Jira in the most effective way.
+Jira provides a wide variety of add-ons for different objectives.
+ActivityTimeline is a resource planning app for Jira, that allows to manage and track your resources effortlessly.
+The app provides standard Timesheet Reporting capabilities, but it also has some additional functionality on top of Jira’s worklogs: tracking of non-Jira tasks, different categories of worklogs (ie. billable & non-billable time), as well as approval workflows for individual timesheets.

 When a user starts the working day, he/she can click on Timer which will start to calculate working time.
 When the user clicks on ‘Stop’, it automatically opens the ‘Log Work’ dialogue with data, about the time this user has spent on work.
 This helps to control your working hours and makes time logging easier.